sankamohotttala/ST_GNN_HAR_DEML/kss_ks/README.md

 # ks_kss_results

-This repository contains selected output files and visualizations from experiments conducted on the KS (Kinetics Skeleton) and KSS (Kinetics Skeleton Subset) datasets for human action recognition tasks.
+This repository contains selected output files and visualizations from experiments conducted on the KS (Kinetics Subset) and KSS (Kinetics Skeleton Subset) datasets for child action recognition tasks.
 The focus is on model evaluations using different protocol settings, transfer learning configurations, and visual analytics of the results.

 ## Repository Structure